Best Air Pump for Hydroponics System: A Buying Guide

 In this article, we will discuss everything you need to know about air pumps.
 Why are they important for hydroponic gardening?
 And, what are the factors you should look for when buying this equipment?
 So, let’s begin.

-- 0.2 What are the types of hydroponic systems that need an air pump?
+- 2 What are the types of hydroponics that need an air pump?

-- 1 How to choose the best air pump for your hydroponic system?
+- 3 How to choose the best air pump for hydroponics in your system?

-- 2 Other accessories to use with your hydroponic air pump?
+- 6 Other accessories to use with your hydroponics air pump?

 Why do you need an air pump for your hydroponic system?